kunle123-ui/kunle/Accounts-&-Permissions.md

 Thus the above permissions table implies that **@bob** and **@stacy**, as owners of the account, have _elevated priviledges_ similar to a moderator or editor.
 While this primitive example has limitations particularly with scalability and is not necessarily a good design, it does adequately demonstrate the flexible nature of the EOS permissions system.

-Also notice in the above table, we've permissions using both an **account name** and a **key**.
+Also, notice in the above table, we've permissions using both an **account name** and a **key**.
 At first glance this may seem trivial, however it does suggest some added dimensions of flexibility.

 **Observations**

 - @bob and @stacy can be explicitly identified as the owners of this account
-- @bob and @stacy have elevated priviledges for the the **publish** permissions.
+- @bob and @stacy have elevated privileges for the the **publish** permissions.